-- 4.3 The Authority's political governance arrangements, which are appropriately reviewed by officers, set out the responsibilities of both Members and senior managers.
-In particular the Authority has identified the following statutory post holders: - - Chief Fire Officer - Treasurer - Clerk & Monitoring Officer - 4.4 The arrangements for the provision of internal audit are contained within the Authority's Financial Regulations.
+- 4.4 The arrangements for the provision of internal audit are contained within the Authority's Financial Regulations.
 The Treasurer is responsible for ensuring that there is an adequate and effective system of internal audit of the Authority's accounting and other systems of internal control as required by the Accounts and Audit Regulations 2003 as amended in 2006.
 The internal audit provision operates in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
 The Authority's Audit Plan is prioritised by a combination of the key internal controls, assessment and review on the basis of risk and the Authority's corporate governance arrangements, including risk management.
 The work is further supplemented by reviews around the main financial systems, scheduled visits to Authority establishments and fraud investigations.
-Internal Audit leads on promoting a counter-fraud culture within the Authority.
-This includes the publication of a regular anti-fraud and corruption newsletter known as The FRAUDitor, the production of a Raising Fraud Awareness guide for managers and running a Raising Fraud Awareness Seminar. - 4.5 The resulting Audit Plan is discussed and agreed with Corporate Board officers and the Audit Committee and shared with the Authority's external auditor.
+Internal Audit leads on promoting a counter-fraud culture within the Authority. - 4.5 The resulting Audit Plan is discussed and agreed with officers of the Strategic Enabling Team and the Audit Committee and shared with the Authority's external auditor.
 Meetings between the internal and external auditor ensure that duplication of effort is avoided.
-All Authority Audit reports include an assessment of the adequacy of internal control and prioritised action plans to address any areas needing improvement. - 4.6 The Authority's review of the effectiveness of the system of internal control is informed by: - The work undertaken by Internal Audit during the year; - The work undertaken by the external auditor reported in their annual audit; - Other work undertaken by independent inspection bodies. - 4.7 From the work undertaken by Internal Audit in 2013/2014 the Internal Audit has given a 'reasonable assurance' that the Authority has adequate and effective governance, risk management and internal control processes.
+All Authority Audit reports include an assessment of the adequacy of internal control and prioritised action plans to address any areas needing improvement. - 4.6 The Authority's review of the effectiveness of the system of internal control is informed by:- - The work undertaken by Internal Audit during the year; - The work undertaken by the external auditor reported in their annual audit; - Other work undertaken by independent inspection bodies. - 4.7 From the work undertaken by Internal Audit in 2014/2015 the Internal Audit has given a 'reasonable assurance' that the Authority has adequate and effective governance, risk management and internal control processes.
 This represents an unqualified opinion and the highest level of assurance available to Audit Services.
 In giving this opinion it is recognised that assurance can never be absolute.
-The most that internal audit can provide is reasonable assurance that there are no major weaknesses in the Authority's governance, risk management and control processes.
+The most that internal audit can provide is reasonable assurance that there are no major weaknesses in the Authority's governance, risk management and control processes. - 4.8 The Authority is able to confirm that its financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).

-- 4.8 The Authority is able to confirm that its financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010). - 4.9 We have been advised on the implications of the result of the review of effectiveness of the governance framework by the sources noted above and that the arrangements continue to be regarded as fit for purpose in accordance with the Authority's governance framework.
+4.9 We have been advised on the implications of the result of the review of effectiveness of the governance framework by the sources noted above and that the arrangements continue to be regarded as fit for purpose in accordance with the Authority's governance framework.
 The areas to be specifically addressed are outlined in 5.5.